programatix/node.js/server-swagger-jsdoc/readme.md

 ## OpenAPI Documentation
 The swagger.json file can be retrieved at http://localhost:3000/swagger.json

+### Advantages
+- No post-editing to the generated OpenAPI documentation is required.

-### Requirements
+### Disadvantage
-- Developer must be familiar with OpenAPI specification the correct format must be used when annotating the source code.
+- Steep learning curve on OpenAPI specification is required as the correct format must be used when annotating the source code.